citrix/workspace-linux-oem-guide/docs/customize.md

 #### Smart Cards

-To configure smart card support in Receiver for Linux, you must have the StoreFront services site configured to allow smart card authentication.
+To configure smart card support in Workspace app for Linux, you must have the StoreFront services site configured to allow smart card authentication.

 **Note**: Smart cards are not supported with the XenApp Services site for Web Interface configurations (formerly known as PNAgent), or with the "legacy PNAgent" site that can be provided by a StoreFront server.

-Citrix Receiver for Linux supports smart card readers that are compatible with PCSC-Lite and smart cards with PKCS#11 drivers for the appropriate Linux platform.
+Citrix Workspace app for Linux supports smart card readers that are compatible with PCSC-Lite and smart cards with PKCS#11 drivers for the appropriate Linux platform.

-Citrix Receiver loads the OpenSC libraries automatically.
+Citrix Workspace app loads the OpenSC libraries automatically.
 Installation of the libraries allows the use of OpenSC supported cards without further configuration.
-If this fails, or you require a different PKCS#11 driver to ensure Citrix Receiver locates the PKCS#11 driver, store the location in a configuration file using the following steps.
+If this fails, or you require a different PKCS#11 driver to ensure Citrix Workspace app locates the PKCS#11 driver, store the location in a configuration file using the following steps.

 1. Locate the configuration file: `$ICAROOT/config/AuthManConfig.xml`.
 2. Locate the line `<key>PKCS11module</key>` and add the driver location to the element `<value>` immediately following the line.

-**Note**: If you enter a file name for the driver location, Citrix Receiver finds that file in the `$ICAROOT/PKCS#11` directory.
+**Note**: If you enter a file name for the driver location, Citrix Workspace app finds that file in the `$ICAROOT/PKCS#11` directory.
 Alternatively, you can use an absolute path beginning with "/".

-To configure the behavior of the Receiver for Linux on smart card removal, update the `SmartCardRemovalAction` in the configuration file using the following steps:
+To configure the behavior of the Workspace app for Linux on smart card removal, update the `SmartCardRemovalAction` in the configuration file using the following steps:

 1. Locate the configuration file: `$ICAROOT/config/AuthManConfig.xml`.
 2. Locate the line `<key>SmartCardRemovalAction</key>` and add `noaction` or `forcelogoff` to the `<value>` element immediately following the line.